The Draft EP

 The Draft EP is the debut release by Bristol-based band The Nova Saints, released on 28 May 2007.
 The EP was limited to 500 copies on its initial release but has been re-released twice since, most recently by Northern Star Records in a limited run of 200, to mark The Nova Saints’ signing to the label.

 Recording

-The majority of The Draft EP was recorded at Moles Studio in Bath and is made up of tracks that were originally intended as demos.
+The majority of The Draft EP was recorded at Moles Studio in Bath, Somerset and is made up of tracks that were originally intended as demos.
 The tracks "The Draft" and "Slow Down" were recorded live in one take, though there were some overdubs on "The Draft".

 Speaking to The Blog That Celebrates Itself in 2009 about the EP, singer Steve Waterhouse said: "We were only just finding our feet as a recording band during that time - something we've become a lot better at, which I think will show on the next record.
 I think the fact that it was recorded live comes through and that’s something we’re all really pleased about.
 There's a looseness that you can only get from playing live."